Understanding Natural Gas and LNG Options Handbook – Summary

 In African countries, price risk plays the biggest role in LNG investment decisions.
 The Equator Principles, (a risk management framework) used by financing institutions, can be applied by gas investors.

-6 The Bottom Line
+6 Understanding Natural Gas and LNG: The Bottom Line

 Africa is booming with unexplored potential in natural gas and LNG.
 As the local governments continue to equip their citizens with the relevant skills, investors can now confidently tap these resources.
 It’s important to mention that unemployment is a major crisis in most African nations.
 Therefore, investors need to manage high expectations that could lead to social conflicts.
 Nevertheless, proper planning and forecasting are the most crucial step for any LNG project to be successful.
 Here is a link to the original report for further reading.